Kamil-Troszczynski/Kamil-Troszczynski/README.md

 🎯 I develop my skills by building hands-on projects.
 📫 How to reach me: troszczynskikamil@outlook.com

-## Now I’m working on MountainSnap, an app that helps recognize mountain peaks ⛰️⬇️
+## Now I’m working on MountainSnap, an app that helps recognize mountain peaks⬇️

 <!--
 **Kamil-Troszczynski/Kamil-Troszczynski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.